HHGregg Closing All Stores, Going Out Of Business Sales Start Today

 — James Briggs (@JamesEBriggs) March 31, 2017

 HHGregg has been in business for 62 years.
 The company was founded by Henry Harold Gregg and his wife, Fansy.
 The once successful company took on other big box retailers, like Best Buy, and continued to turn a profit.
-The inability to adequately adapt to internet shopping in our increasingly e-commerce society, reportedly played a significant role in the demise of the long-standing company.
+The inability to adequately adapt to internet shopping in our increasing e-commerce society reportedly played a significant role in the demise of the long-standing company.

 When foot traffic at HHGregg began to drop, the electronics and furniture store did not offer popular online shopping features, such as free shipping, quickly enough and only revamped its business model after weak holiday shopping sales in 2015.